Press enter or spacebar to select a desired language.

 • The course work takes approximately 2 years and one semester for full-time students (7 full-time semesters, including summer semesters).

 • Once reaching the dissertation phase, students must enroll in at least one dissertation course (2 credit hours) in each semester (spring, summer, and fall semesters).
 The dissertation phase requires a minimum of 12 credit hours.
 Many students successfully complete the dissertation phase in six semesters (2 years) of continuous enrollment (spring, summer, and fall) after all course work is completed.
-Some students move more quickly through the dissertation phase and take more than 2 credit hours of dissertation credits per semester.
+Some students move more quickly through the dissertation phase and take more than 2 credit hours of dissertation credits per term.

 Approximately how many courses will be offered online as opposed to face-to-face?